ValentAlv/imbalance_experimentation/README.md

 This project is an experimental study on the impact of resampling techniques in binary classification for imbalanced datasets.
 The objective is to explore how various methods of handling class imbalance affect the performance of machine learning models.

+# Abstract
+Imbalanced datasets challenge traditional machine learning algorithms, especially in real-world applications like medical diagnosis and fraud detection.
+This study explores the impact of artificially induced imbalances on binary classification tasks, focusing on resampling techniques.
+Through a comprehensive methodology involving various algorithms, including Decision Tree, Random Forest, KNN, SVM, Logistic Regression, and LDA, we observe a universal enhancement in performance with resampling.
+Hybrid techniques, particularly SMOTEENN, demonstrate consistent superiority across imbalance levels.
+Undersampling techniques show commendable performance in moderate imbalance but decline in high imbalances.
+The findings emphasize the efficacy of resampling methods in improving algorithmic performance under varying degrees of imbalance, providing insights for future research in data analysis and classification methodologies.

 ## File Descriptions

 - **`data_simulation.py`**: This script simulates a dataset based on a bivariate normal distribution.
 While it provides a foundation for experimentation, you can easily replace this simulated data with other datasets—whether synthetic or real-world.
 For the purpose of this study, it's crucial that the classes are balanced during this simulation phase.